-Each attempt at starting the engine produces a vacuum in the carburettor port which sucks fuel through both jet systems.
+To start the engine, the starting valve (S) is closed, with the throttle valve (D) roughly half-open.
+Each attempt at starting the engine produces a vacuum in the carburettor port, which sucks fuel through both jet systems.

-If the air purge function is not available, when starting a cold engine and sometimes a hot engine, first flood the carburettor with fuel to flush air and fuel vapour out of the carburettors systems.
+When starting a cold engine and sometimes a hot engine, first flood the carburettor with fuel to flush air and fuel vapour out of the carburettor systems.
 Several attempts at starting - usually four - are necessary for this until the first firing is observed.
-Then open the choke valve (S).
+Then open the starting valve (S).
 The next attempt will start the engine running.